- Chart

 - Expansion into emerging markets

-- Growth of electric powersports vehicles
+- Growth in electric and hybrid powersports vehicles

 Threats

-- Geopolitical instability and trade barriers
+- Geopolitical instability affecting global markets and trade

 Competitors and Market Share